 Since a real number is (or can be considered as) a surreal number, we have also the notion of an s-limit of a sequence of reals.
-The main observation of the present note is the curious fact that if a sequence of real numbers has a limit in the sense of classical real analysis, then the limit and the s-limit coincide, modulo an infinitesimal.
+The main observation in the present section is the curious fact that if a sequence of real numbers has a limit in the sense of classical real analysis, then the limit and the s-limit coincide, modulo an infinitesimal.

-In the proof of the following theorem we shall freely use the Berlekamp's Sign-Expansion Rule and the characterization of surreals born at day $ \omega$.
+In the proof of the following theorem we shall freely use the Berle\-kamp's Sign-Expansion Rule and the characterization of surreals born at day $ \omega$.
 See, e.~g., \cite[VIII, 2]{S} for full details.
 Recall that, under the sign expansion representation, the surreal order is obtained by comparing the first difference.
 This is quite similar to the lexicographic order, but formally different; in the surreal sense undefined is considered to be between $-$ and $+$, rather than before them.
 Notice that the following theorem deals only with surreals born at most at day $ \omega$.
 We shall always consider \emph{addition} $+$ in the surreal sense (symbols overlapping never causes confusion).
 Of course, when restricted to real numbers, surreal addition coincides with usual addition.

 \begin{theorem} \labbel{thm} If $( r_n) _{n < \omega } $ is a sequence of real numbers and $\lim_{n\to\infty} r_n $ exists, possibly equal to $ \infty= \omega$ or $ -\infty = -\omega$, then $\lim_{n\to\infty} r_n = \slim_{n < \omega } r_n + \varepsilon $, where $\varepsilon$ is either $0$, or $ 1/ \omega $, or $-1/ \omega $. \end{theorem}